Anatoly Lukyanov: Early career

 From 1956 to 1961 Lukyanov worked as a legal adviser at the Legal Commission of the Soviet Council of Ministers.
 He later was an adviser on legislation-drafting at the Supreme Soviet and worked on constitutional law issues at the Central Committee.
-He also served as a constitutional adviser to the governments of the People's Republic of Poland and the Hungarian People's Republic.
+He also served as a constitutional adviser to the governments of the Polish People's Republic and the Hungarian People's Republic.
 All the while he benefited from being constantly based in Moscow, at the center of government.

 Political career

 In 1975-77 he worked on drafting the 1977 Soviet Constitution, which replaced the 1936 Soviet Constitution.
-From 1977 till 1983 he was Chief of the Secretariat of the Supreme Soviet of the USSR.
+From 1977 till 1983 he was Chief of the Secretariat of the Supreme Soviet of the Soviet Union.
 He was also a leading member of the powerful Central Auditing Commission.
 Lukyanov was a secretary of the CPSU Central Committee from January 1987 and a candidate member of the Politburo from September 1988.

 Lukyanov was elected vice-chairman of the Supreme Soviet of the Soviet Union in March 1989, and chairman the following year.
-In 1991, Ivan Silayev accused him of being the leading force behind the Soviet coup attempt of 1991.
+In 1991, Boris Yeltsin and Ivan Silayev accused him of being the leading force behind the Soviet coup attempt of 1991.
 Lukyanov was arrested on 29 August 1991, and held for fifteen months on charges of conspiracy.
 On September 4, he was relieved of his post as speaker of the union parliament.
 Throughout the investigation, Lukyanov denied complicity.

 Lukyanov was the Chairman of the Central Advisory Council of the Communist Party of the Russian Federation, and the senior adviser to party leader Gennady Zyuganov, since co-founding the party in 1993.

 Lukyanov was elected as a deputy to the first three State Dumas of the Russian Federation (1993, 1995 and 1999).
 His last political position was as Chairman of the Duma Committee on Constitutional Law.
 He did not participate in the elections of 2003 and instead became a board member of the company OEG Petroservis.

 Death

 Lukyanov was found dead in his Moscow home on 9 January 2019, at the age of 88, after suffering from an unspecified illness.
-He was buried at Troyekurovskoye Cemetery in Moscow on 11 January.
+He is buried at Troyekurovskoye Cemetery in Moscow on 11 January.